-- 1. Mineral Reserve estimated as of 31 December 2016. - 2.
-Tonnes are rounded to the nearest thousand; contained gold (oz) is rounded to the nearest thousand; contained antimony (kt) is rounded to the nearest hundred. - 3.
+- 1. Mineral Reserve estimated as of December 31, 2017, and depleted for production through to December 31, 2017. - 2.
+Tonnes are rounded to the nearest thousand; contained gold (oz) rounded to the nearest thousand and contained antimony (t) rounded to nearest hundred. - 3.
 Totals are subject to rounding error. - 4.
 Lodes have been diluted to a minimum mining width of 1.2 m for stoping and 1.8 m for ore development. - 5.
-A 4.0 g/t Au Equivalent (AuEq) cut-off grade is applied. - 6.
-Commodity prices applied are: gold price of USD1,200 /oz, antimony price of USD8,000 /t and USD:AUD exchange rate of 0.75. - 7.
-The Au Equivalent value (AuEq) is calculated using the formula: AuEq = Au g/t + 1.64 \ Sb %. - 8.
-The Mineral Reserve is a subset of the Measured and Indicated only schedule of a Life of Mine Plan that includes mining of Measured, Indicated and Inferred Resources. - The Mineral Reserve estimate was prepared by Chloe Cavill, BSc, who is a full-time employee of Mandalay, and was independently verified by Peter Fairfield, FAusIMM, CP (Mining), who is a full-time employee of SRK Consulting and a Qualified Person under NI 43-101.
+A 4.0 g/t Au Equivalent (Au Eq) cut-off grade is applied. - 6.
+Commodity prices applied are; gold price of USD1,200/oz, antimony price of USD8,500/t and exchange rate USD: AUD of 0.75. - 7.
+The Au Eq is calculated using the formula: Au Eq = Au g/t + 1.7 Sb %. - 8.
+The Mineral Reserve is a subset, a Measured and Indicated only Schedule, of a LOM Plan that includes mining of Measured, Indicated and Inferred Resources. - 9.
+The Mineral Reserve estimate was prepared by Chloe Cavil MAusIMM and Steve Taylor who are full time employees of Mandalay Resources and was independently verified by Peter Fairfield, FAusIMM, CP (Mining) who is a full-time employee of SRK Consulting who is a qualified person under NI 43-101.

-For more information in respect of the key assumptions, parameters and methods used to estimate the

-Mineral Resources and Mineral Reserves presented above, reference is made to sections 14 and 15 of the Costerfield Technical Report.
+For more information in respect of the key assumptions, parameters and methods used to estimate the Mineral Resources and Mineral Reserves presented above, reference is made to sections 14 and 15 of the Costerfield Technical Report.